Hillay History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Hillay reached English shores for the first time with the ancestors of the Hillay family as they migrated following the Norman Conquest of 1066.
 The Hillay family lived near or on a hill.
 Hillay, which was extremely popular and widely distributed in England, is a classic example of an English polygenetic surname, which is a surname that was developed in a number of different locations and adopted by various families independently.
 The name was originally derived from the Old English hyll, which simply meant hill or dweller by the hill.
-CITATION[CLOSE]

 Early Origins of the Hillay family

 The surname Hillay was first found in Worcestershire, where one line is descended from the De Montes of Castlemorton in Worcestershire.
 The manor of Hillend in Castlemorton, Worcester was likely built on land held by Odo de Monte, or Hill, in 1238-9.
 Richard Hill of Castlemorton is mentioned in 1383 and John Hill of Castlemorton in 1408-9.
 John Hill died about 1623 holding a "messuage" at Hillend, which then passed to his son Thomas.

 Other early records of the name include Gilbert del Hill, who was listed in the Pipe Rolls for Norfolk in 1191; William "attehil" (literally at the hill,) who was listed in 1260 in the Assize Rolls of Cornwall, and Simon Hille who was listed in the Rotuli Hundredorum for Worcestershire of 1273.